 Lay down on the bench under the smith machine, just like a regular bench press.
 Make sure the bar is over your nipple line, NOT your throat.
-Next, set the safety bump stops so that the bar isnt touching your chest (Just in case for some reason you miss the bar on the descent and your spotter isn’t paying attention).
+Next, set the safety bump stops so that the bar is not touching your chest (Just in case for some reason you miss the bar on the descent and your spotter isn’t paying attention).
 Have your hands placed shoulder width, just like a bench press.
-After you’re position is set, un-rack the weight.
+After your position is set, un-rack the weight.

 Next, you want to press the bar up, exploding up and away from the chest.
 As the bar reaches the top or full “range of motion” (ROM), simply release the bar.
 The bar will come out of your hands and travel 2 or 3 inches past your hands.

 As the bar naturally falls back to your hands, catch the bar and return to step 1.
 Repeat about 4 more times to get the feel for the explosion.
 After you feel more comfortable, SLOWLY progress up in weight.
 Start with 5 lbs on each side and work up from there.
 The key isn’t the amount of weight, but rather the explosiveness upwards.